Computer vision: Applications

+For 2024, the leading areas of computer vision were industry (market size US$5.22 billion), medicine (market size US$2.6 billion), military (market size US$996.2 million).

 Medicine

 One of the most prominent application fields is medical computer vision, or medical image processing, characterized by the extraction of information from image data to diagnose a patient.
 An example of this is the detection of tumours, arteriosclerosis or other malign changes, and a variety of dental pathologies; measurements of organ dimensions, blood flow, etc. are another example.
-It also supports medical research by providing new information: e.g., about the structure of the brain, or the quality of medical treatments.
+It also supports medical research by providing new information: e.g., about the structure of the brain or the quality of medical treatments.
 Applications of computer vision in the medical area also include enhancement of images interpreted by humans—ultrasonic images or X-ray images, for example—to reduce the influence of noise.

 Machine vision

 A second application area in computer vision is in industry, sometimes called machine vision, where information is extracted for the purpose of supporting a production process.
 One example is quality control where details or final products are being automatically inspected in order to find defects.
 One of the most prevalent fields for such inspection is the Wafer industry in which every single Wafer is being measured and inspected for inaccuracies or defects to prevent a computer chip from coming to market in an unusable manner.
 Another example is a measurement of the position and orientation of details to be picked up by a robot arm.
-Machine vision is also heavily used in the agricultural processes to remove undesirable food stuff from bulk material, a process called optical sorting.
+Machine vision is also heavily used in the agricultural processes to remove undesirable foodstuff from bulk material, a process called optical sorting.

 Military

-Military applications are probably one of the largest areas of computer vision.
 The obvious examples are the detection of enemy soldiers or vehicles and missile guidance.
 More advanced systems for missile guidance send the missile to an area rather than a specific target, and target selection is made when the missile reaches the area based on locally acquired image data.
 Modern military concepts, such as "battlefield awareness", imply that various sensors, including image sensors, provide a rich set of information about a combat scene that can be used to support strategic decisions.
 In this case, automatic processing of the data is used to reduce complexity and to fuse information from multiple sensors to increase reliability.